fabio-gabriel/threejs-CG/README.md

 To make the water, I used a plane, the Water shader and the waternormals texture offered by one of the three.js examples.
 By updating the time variable from the shader it can create effects like waves over time.

 ## Lighting
 The lighting comes from two sources to make shadows look more realistic.
-The main source of light is the Image based lighting form `scene.environment = texture`.
+The main source of light is the Image based lighting from `scene.environment = texture`.
 This uses the brightness of the background to create lighting, and gives the image almost an "omnidirectional" light appearence to make it look more realistic.

 However this cannot cast shadows.
 To fix this I added a `DirectionalLight` as close to the background image's actual sun to cast light shadows on the ship.
 They are more noticeble on the ship's sails and deck, just zoom in with the camera.